What is GDPR?

 GDPR requires that consent must be unbundled.
 A bad example of this is below.

-This would not be GDPR compliant as it is asking several questions at once, and is unclear to the customer what they are consenting to.
+This would not be GDPR compliant as it is asking several questions at once, and is unclear to the customer or employee what they are consenting to.

 Here is a good example of an unbundled consent message.

-The consent message is clear and easy for the customer to understand what they are consenting to.
+The consent message is clear and easy for the customer or employee to understand what they are consenting to.

 How do Consent Messages work?

 Consent messages are created and managed on the consent messages page under Settings in The One Question platform.
-Consent messages are managed per team – each of your teams can contain as many consent messages as required, but there is a limit of three per survey.
+Consent messages are managed per instance – each instance can contain as many consent messages as required, but there is a limit of three per survey.
 If a consent message is created or edited in one team, it does not affect any consent messages in any other teams.

 If you edit an existing consent message that is appearing in a survey, it will automatically update the message in any surveys that it appears in within that team.

-What is the difference between subscription Consent and Additional Consent Messages?
+What is the difference between Subscription and Marketing Consent Messages?